 International General Certificate of Secondary Education (IGCSE) is a course designed by Cambridge Assessment International Education, UK.
 Cambridge Assessment International Education is the world’s largest provider of international education programmes and qualifications for 5 to 19-year-olds.
 They are a division of Cambridge Assessment, which is a department of the University of Cambridge, UK.

 Cambridge Assessment International Education is recognised by the Office of Qualifications and Examinations Regulation (Ofqual).
 Ofqual is the regulator of examinations in England for the award of qualifications.
 CIE assessments and qualifications are closely monitored to ensure that it meets the appropriate standards by Ofqual.
 Cambridge International works closely with Ofqual to maintain their recognised status.

-Furen International School offers the Preparatory Course for International General Certificate of Secondary Education (IGCSE).
+Furen International School offers the Preparatory Course for International General Certificate of Secondary Education (IGCSE) for students age 12 and above.
 Upon completion, students will have developed the knowledge of the chosen subjects and the skills to prepare for the International General Certificate of Secondary Education (IGCSE) examination.
 Students who pass at least 1 subject in the examination will be granted an IGCSE certification from Cambridge International Examinations.
-Students with good grades can look forward to pursuing postsecondary education in Singapore or overseas.
+Students with good grades can look forward to pursuing post-secondary education in Singapore or overseas.